 This class examines the traditional forms and contemporary possibilities of the printed book.
 From one-page poetry and political broadsides to multi-page books, students explore a range of printing and distribution methods.
-Text and image, page layout, and overall book design are discussed.
-Print technologies covered include letterpress with handset type and photopolymer plate, relief and collagraph techniques, and the wood-type poster press.
-Projects may be one-of-a-kind, editioned, or collaborative.
-Basic bookbinding appropriate to the projects is covered.
-Prerequisites: All foundation studio requirements, one print paper book course
+Text

 Papermaking

 In this course students learn how to make artwork with handmade paper from recycled materials, botanical fibers, and imported fiber.
 The class covers sheet formation for drawing, painting, and printmaking purposes, as well as three-dimensional applications in sculpture or lighting projects.
 Work in related areas such as bookbinding, surface applications, and paper uses in other disciplines is encouraged.
 Students are expected to experiment with the technical information presented and develop new work.
 Prerequisite: Foundation: 2D